ibm-cloud-docs/EventStreams/quick_setup_guide.md

 After you create topics, you can use the Admin REST API to [list topics](#topic_list_api) and [delete topics](#topic_delete_api) and [update topic configuration](#topic_update_api).

-#### List Kafka topics
+#### List topics
 {: #topic_list_api}

 You can list all your Kafka topics by issuing a GET request to the `/admin/topics` path.

-Expected status code:
+The expected status code is:

-* 200: the topic list is returned as JSON in the following format:
+* 200: The topic list is returned as JSON in the following format:

 ```json
 [